LucasAub/Moonshot-Project/Moonshot.md

 **Title: GameLancer**

 **Concept:**
-GameLancer is a revolutionary mobile app designed to bridge the gap between gamers and game developers, fostering collaboration, feedback, and innovation within the gaming community.
+GameLancer is a mobile app designed to bridge the gap between gamers and game developers, fostering collaboration, feedback, and innovation within the gaming community.
 It combines elements of social networking, game development platforms, and crowdfunding to create a unique ecosystem where gamers actively participate in the creation of new games.

 **Key Features:**